The most unique feature of Kairos—our editorial review process—includes three distinct tiers, or stages of review.

 - The entire editorial board discusses the submission for two-to-three weeks, coming to a collaborative assessment of its quality and potential to be published in Kairos.
 The board uses the following Peer-Review Heuristic when reviewing submissions:

-- Does the rhetoric, design, and code cohere in ways that forward the argument?
+- RHETORIC/DESIGN: Does the rhetoric, design, and code cohere in ways that forward the argument?
+Does the webtext include media assets that forward its goals/claims?
+What could be done to improve the webtext’s accessibility and usability?

 - NOTE: If a text is accepted (or accepted with revisions), the webtext proceeds (upon successful completion of revisions) to publication.
 If the text is not accepted, authors who are asked to revise and resubmit are given the opportunity to continue with a Tier Three review/mentorship.